 Place the Dutch oven in the oven and cook, covered, until the chicken is tender, 2 to 2 1/2 hours, stirring every half hour.
 The liquid should barely simmer and, when done, the chicken should be very tender.
 Reduce the oven to 200°F when the chicken is done.

 Once the chicken is done, remove it to a heatproof container, cover, and place it in the oven to keep warm.
-Strain the sauce in a colander set over a large bowl, removing the carrots, onion, celery, thyme, garlic, and bay leafThe bay leaf can be discarded at this point..
+Strain the sauce in a colander set over a large bowl, discarding the aromatics.
 Return the strained sauce to the pot, place over medium heat, and cook until it has reduced by one third.
-Depending on how much liquid you actually began with, this should take 30 to 45 minutes.
+Depending on how much liquid you actually began with, this should take 30-45 minutes.
 Note: If the sauce is not thick enough at the end of reducing, you may add a mixture of equal parts butter and flour kneaded together.
 Start with 1 tablespoon of each.
-Whisk this into the sauce for 4 to 5 minutes and repeat, if necessary.
+Whisk this into the sauce, and simmer for 4-5 minutes.
+Repeat this process if necessary.

 Once the sauce has thickened, add the pearl onions, mushrooms, and pork, and cook until heated through, about another 15 minutes.
 Taste and adjust seasoning if necessary, remove from the heat, add the chicken and serve over egg noodles, if desired.